faustedition/faust-macrogen/README.md

 Macrogenesis data structure is documented elsewhere (TODO Link).

-* `faust.ini` is an ini-style file that contains some configuration options (paths to the data etc.)
+Use --help to see a list of options.

+* `src/macrogen/etc/default.yaml` is the main configuration file that can be copied and edited.
+It links to various extra files:
 * `logging.yaml` contains the logging configuration for the main script.
 It’s a YAML file containing the data in the [dictConfig](https://docs.python.org/3/library/logging.config.html#logging.config.dictConfig) format of Python’s logging system.
 * `styles.yaml` contains styling information for the graphs.